Corporate Governance

 Organizational Chart

-TIS holds an information meeting once a year to present management direction as well as meetings ahead of Board of Directors' meetings—in principle, twice a month—to give external directors and outside members of the Audit & Supervisory Board sufficient background information to participate in discussions.
+Directors and Board of Directors | As stipulated in its Articles of Incorporation, the Company's Board of Directors will comprise at least three and no more than 15 directors, and to strengthen the supervisory functions of the Board of Directors, a policy has been established that one-third or more of the directors must be independent external directors.
+At present, three independent external directors have been appointed.
+In principle, the Board of Directors meets once a month, with additional extraordinary meetings and meetings to exchange opinions held as necessary to enable Directors to make swift and flexible decisions.
+TIS holds an information meeting once a year to present management direction as well as meetings ahead of Board of Directors' meetings—in principle, once a month—to give external directors and outside members of the Audit & Supervisory Board sufficient background information to participate in discussions.
 In addition, the Company organizes study sessions with experts—in-house and external—and arranges visits to local Group facilities and offices.
-TIS also creates opportunities when external directors can exchange opinions with the president and sets up meetings that involve only external directors and outside members of the Audit & Supervisory Board.
-This facilitates smooth but vigorous discussion by the Board of Directors.
+TIS also provides support to ensure smooth and proactive discussions at Board of Directors meetings, including by holding informal meetings between external directors and the President, and between external directors and outside members of the Audit & Supervisory Board. |

-Nomination Committee The Nomination Committee was established as advisory bodies to the Board of Directors to ensure objectivity and transparency in decision-making processes pursuant to appointment of directors and to strengthen the corporate governance structure.
+Nomination Committee | The Nomination Committee was established as advisory bodies to the Board of Directors to ensure objectivity and transparency in decision-making processes pursuant to appointment of directors and to strengthen the corporate governance structure.
+The independent outside director chairs the committee, with the majority of members, including the committee chair, being independent outside directors. |

-Compensation Committee The Compensation Committee was established as advisory bodies to the Board of Directors to ensure objectivity and transparency in decision-making processes pursuant to compensation of directors and to strengthen the corporate governance structure.
+Compensation Committee | The Compensation Committee was established as advisory bodies to the Board of Directors to ensure objectivity and transparency in decision-making processes pursuant to compensation of directors and to strengthen the corporate governance structure.
+The independent outside director chairs the committee, with the majority of members, including the committee chair, being independent outside directors. |

-Group Internal Control Committee The Group Internal Control Committee is charged with promoting various measures to maintain and improve the internal controls of the Company and its subsidiaries, to evaluate the operational status of the internal control systems and to recommend any corrective action to be taken to the Board of Directors, if necessary.
+Group Internal Control Committee | The Group Internal Control Committee is charged with promoting various measures to maintain and improve the internal controls of the Company and its subsidiaries, to evaluate the operational status of the internal control systems and to recommend any corrective action to be taken to the Board of Directors, if necessary.
+The committee, chaired by the TIS President, comprises standing directors, standing Audit & Supervisory Board members, persons responsible for the internal control management, and any person whose attendance is authorized by the committee. |

-Corporate Sustainability Committee To implement sustainability management, we will identify trends, discuss sustainability-related issues, and indicate the direction and targets of our response.
+Corporate Sustainability Committee | To implement sustainability management, we will identify trends, discuss sustainability-related issues, and indicate the direction and targets of our response.
 In accordance with these directions and targets, corporate and business department plan and promote measures, and their planning or progress are deliberated by the Management Committee and overseen by the Board of Directors as appropriate.
-The committee, chaired by the TIS President, Directors, Audit & Supervisory Board Members, Division Manager of corporate planning division, Department Manager of corporate planning Dept, and any person whose attendance is authorized by the committee.
+The committee, chaired by the TIS President, Directors, Audit & Supervisory Board Members, Division Manager of corporate planning division, Department Manager of corporate planning Dept, and any person whose attendance is authorized by the committee. |

-Management Committee The Company has established the Management Committee to deliberate and report on important matters affecting business execution at the Company and the Group as a whole.
+Management Committee | The Company has established the Management Committee to deliberate and report on important matters affecting business execution at the Company and the Group as a whole. |

-Investment Committee The Investment Committee was established to verify/advise on plans for investment projects, monitor ongoing projects and assess whether to continue them with the aim of minimizing related risks and earning higher returns on investments.
+Investment Committee | The Investment Committee was established to verify/advise on plans for investment projects, monitor ongoing projects and assess whether to continue them with the aim of minimizing related risks and earning higher returns on investments. |

-CVC Investment Committee The Company makes corporate venture capital (CVC) investments and enhances alignment with venture capital companies in the form of open innovation in order to (1) create new business, (2) expand existing businesses, and (3) promote business collaboration with customers.
-For such investments, the CVC Investment Committee decides whether or not to execute an investment and monitors the executed investment.
+CVC Investment Committee | The Company makes corporate venture capital (CVC) investments and enhances alignment with venture capital companies in the form of open innovation in order to (1) create new business, (2) expand existing businesses, and (3) promote business collaboration with customers.
+For such investments, the CVC Investment Committee decides whether or not to execute an investment and monitors the executed investment. |

-Corporate-wide Proposal Review Process For large-scale projects to be addressed by the Group as a whole, the Corporate-wide Proposal Review Process was implemented to review drafts prior to actual proposals to customers, in order to detect and reduce risks as early as possible.
+Corporate-wide Proposal Review Process | For large-scale projects to be addressed by the Group as a whole, the Corporate-wide Proposal Review Process was implemented to review drafts prior to actual proposals to customers, in order to detect and reduce risks as early as possible. |

-System Development Meeting System Development Meetings are held to identify potential risk factors in large-scale projects to be undertaken by the Group as a whole, to develop measures to prepare for risks, to resolve issues before they materialize, and to terminate any project with losses.
+System Development Meeting | System Development Meetings are held to identify potential risk factors in large-scale projects to be undertaken by the Group as a whole, to develop measures to prepare for risks, to resolve issues before they materialize, and to terminate any project with losses. |

-Audit & Supervisory Board Members and Audit & Supervisory Board The Audit & Supervisory Board comprises five auditors (of which three are external auditors).
+Audit & Supervisory Board Members and Audit & Supervisory Board | The Audit & Supervisory Board comprises five auditors (of which three are external auditors).
 Each auditor will perform audits of directors' business execution in accordance with the audit & supervisory policies established by the Audit & Supervisory Board.
 In addition, the Company works closely with its financial auditors, exchanging information and sharing opinions on a regular basis in addition to receiving the annual financial audit plan and reporting on results of financial audits from Ernst & Young ShinNihon LLC, with which the Company has entered and auditing contract.
-Furthermore, the Audit & Supervisory Board receives the audit reports of the auditing department and exchanges opinions on a regular basis.
+Furthermore, the Audit & Supervisory Board receives the audit reports of the auditing department and exchanges opinions on a regular basis. |

 Executive Officer System